Frequently Asked Questions

 Is a dietitian the same as a nutritionist?

-In some provinces (Alberta, Quebec, NS) nutritionist is also a protected title, but in Ontario it is not so anyone can call themself a nutritionist.
+In some provinces (Alberta, Quebec, Nova Scotia) nutritionist is also a protected title, but in Ontario it is not so anyone can call themself a nutritionist.

 For more information, click here.